Biological Anthropology

 Biography

-My research aims to examine colonial influence in Forensic Anthropology, with special consideration of policy and practice within the medicolegal field.
-I am currently focused on exploring the intersection of Illinois state-funded agencies and NAGPRA through a data-driven policy initiativeGratefully, I have had the opportunities to gain experience in cultural resource management, bioarchaeology, and forensics.
+My research interests include examining colonial influence in Forensic Anthropology, with special consideration of policy and practice within the medicolegal field.
+I am currently focused on exploring the intersection of Illinois state-funded agencies and NAGPRA through a data-driven policy initiative.
+I have had the opportunities to gain experience in cultural resource management, bioarchaeology, and forensics.
 This has allowed for first-hand views into how the fields overlap, and the ways they can complement each other to aid in repatriation.
 Considering the multi-disciplinary nature of this research, I have been fortunate to be under the advisement of professors from various areas of expertise, including Dr. Cris Hughes (advisor), Dr. Jenny Davis (co-advisor), and Dr. Ripan Malhi (co-advisor).

 Research Interests

-Forensic anthropology, osteology, law/policy, NAGPRA, data sovereignty, collections management/ethics of care
+Forensic anthropology, osteology, human remains protection law/policy, NAGPRA, collections management/ethics of care

 Education